-No, you cannot just live in Italy for a year.
+No, you cannot just live in Italy free for a year.
 Not even if you win a contest.
 Or can you?
 As part of the 1 Euro House campaign, Airbnb is offering one lucky contest winner a year-long rent-free stay in Italy.

 The home is in the Province of Agrigento, in Sambuca a small rural village of about 6,000 inhabitants characterized by a unique blend of Italian and North African cultures and architectural styles.
 So what’s the catch?

 The following article examines some of the common myths about living in Italy with the help of Damien O’Farrell the Managing Director of Damien O’Farrell Mobility Services, a boutique destination service provider specializing in bespoke relocation and immigration services.

 Damien has overseen more than 10,000 relocations into and out of Italy.
 I couldn’t think of anyone better to answer questions like “Can anyone just move to Italy?”
 Even if they win a year-long stay in an awesome home like this one?